hauptem/F5-Multisite-Dashboard/USERGUIDE.md

 ### Logger Overview

-The integrated logger provides near real-time activity tracking and debugging information in a resizable, movable text-based window interface.
+The integrated text-based logger provides near real-time activity tracking and debugging information in a resizable, movable window.
 The logger is optional and the dashboard will function if this module is not deployed.

 ### Accessing the Logger

 - **Location**: "Logs" button in bottom-right theme controls
 - **Toggle**: Click to show/hide the logger window
+- **Persistence**: Logger state (shown/hidden) persists across sites
 - **Keyboard Shortcut**: Alt+L
-- **Persistence**: Logger state (shown/hidden) persists across sites

 ### Logger Interface Features